Leadership Team

 Michelle Cole

-Michelle is Group Community Engagement Manager with Midas Group.
-She is responsible for developing and championing the strategic and operational delivery of social value, incorporating Employment and Skills Plans, corporate and social responsibility activities, targeted recruitment and training, and community engagement.
-Apprenticeships are very much at the front and centre of the Midas ‘new entrant’ recruitment strategy and integral to upskilling our staff.
+Michelle is Social Sustainability Business Partner with BAM.
+She is responsible for developing and championing the strategic and operational delivery of social sustainability – incorporating Education, Employment and Training; Progressive procurement, Voluntary, Community & Social Enterprise investment, and volunteering; Equality, Diversity & Inclusion (EDI), community engagement, and legacy initiatives.
+Apprenticeships are very much at the front and centre of her approach to delivering social value and creating social impact.

 “I am proud to be Vice Chair of the SWAAN, having been a member for a number of years.
-I have a proven track record in identifying and (with support of others) delivering sustainable apprenticeship opportunities not only within Midas, but also through our supply chain.
-We ensure we go ‘the extra mile’ to effectively engage with suitable partners – training providers, peers and senior managers, and supply chain – providing insight, support and motivation to deliver an increased number of apprentice opportunities across our construction projects – I welcome the opportunity to support others, in any business sector, to do the same.”
+I have a proven track record in identifying and (with support of others) delivering sustainable apprenticeship opportunities not only for the employers I’ve worked for, but also through our supply chain.
+I ensure we go ‘the extra mile’ to effectively engage with suitable partners – training providers, peers and senior managers, and supply chain – providing insight, support and motivation to deliver an increased number of apprentice opportunities across our construction projects – I welcome the opportunity to support others, in any business sector, to do the same.”

 Simon Flenley